 Passenger positive screening rate rises, China expands cancellation of non-stop U.S. flights | Anue Juheng – US Stocks

-China on Tuesday ordered the suspension of six more U.S. flights in the coming weeks after a surge in passengers who tested positive for the new coronavirus, bringing the number of flights already largely cancelled this year to 70.
+China on Tuesday ordered the suspension of six more U.S. flights in the coming weeks following a surge in passengers who tested positive for the new coronavirus, bringing the number of flights already largely cancelled this year to 70.

 From the week of January 31, China Southern Airlines (600029-CN) will also suspend four flights from Los Angeles to Guangzhou, a move that will also affect return flights in February.